UK Factors-FTSE seen opening slightly lower

-LONDON, Nov 12 (Reuters) - Britain’s FTSE 100 index is seen opening down by 9-12 points, or 0.1-0.2 percent lower, according to financial bookmakers.
+LONDON, Oct 13 (Reuters) - Britain’s FTSE 100 index is seen opening down by 7-12 points, or 0.1-0.2 percent lower on Tuesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 TODAY‘S UK PAPERS